 Childhood cancer survivors may worry that the treatment they received will affect their ability to have children.

-Radiation and surgery to specific parts of the body and certain chemotherapy drugs may affect a person’s fertility.
+Radiation and surgery to specific parts of the body and certain chemotherapy drugs may have an impact on fertility.
 Certain treatments may also affect a woman’s ability to carry a pregnancy.

 Female cancer survivors may be at risk for early menopause.
 Menopause refers to the time in a woman’s life when she stops having a menstrual period and is no longer fertile.
 After menopause women no longer mature and release eggs.

-Drugs known as alkylating agents and other chemotherapy can cause problems with fertility:
+Alkylating agents and similar chemotherapy drugs can cause problems with fertility:

 Radiation therapy to the pelvic area can have an impact on fertility.
-It can damage reproductive organs as well as reduce the number and quality of a woman’s eggs or a man’s sperm.
+It can harm reproductive organs as well as reduce the number and quality of a woman’s eggs or a man’s sperm.

-Radiation therapy to the pelvic and abdominal area may also have an effect on a woman’s ability to carry a pregnancy.
+Radiation therapy to the pelvic and abdominal area may also affect a woman’s ability to carry a pregnancy.

-But every case and every person is different.
+But each case is different.
 Having these therapies does not automatically mean the affected person will not be able to have children.

 Knowing your treatment history can help prepare you to make informed choices in the future.

-For example, survivors are encouraged to talk to their care provider about whether or not to consider fertility testing.
+Survivors are encouraged to talk to their care provider about whether to consider fertility testing.
 Having this knowledge can help people make decisions about family planning.

-Screening may begin with a physical exam, including a pelvic exam or pelvic ultrasound, and blood tests to look at overall health.
-The provider will also order tests to measure the level of certain hormones in the bloods.
+Screening may start with a physical exam, including a pelvic exam or pelvic ultrasound, and blood tests to look at overall health.
+The provider will also order tests to measure the level of certain hormones in the blood.
 These hormone tests may include:

 In some cases, the provider may recommend further testing.

-Screening may begin with a physical exam and medical history.
+Screening may start with a physical exam and medical history.